ropensci/rgbif/README.md

 To get started, see:

-* [rgbif vignette](https://docs.ropensci.org/rgbif/articles/rgbif.html): an introduction to the package's main functionalities.
+* rgbif vignette (https://docs.ropensci.org/rgbif/articles/rgbif.html): an introduction to the package's main functionalities.
-* [Function reference](https://docs.ropensci.org/rgbif/reference/index.html): an overview of all `rgbif` functions.
+* Function reference (https://docs.ropensci.org/rgbif/reference/index.html): an overview of all `rgbif` functions.
-* [Articles](https://docs.ropensci.org/rgbif/articles/index.html): vignettes/tutorials on how to download data, clean data, and work with taxonomic names.
+* Articles (https://docs.ropensci.org/rgbif/articles/index.html): vignettes/tutorials on how to download data, clean data, and work with taxonomic names.
-* [Occurrence manual](https://books.ropensci.org/occurrences/): a book covering a suite of R packages used for working with biological occurrence data.
+* Occurrence manual (https://books.ropensci.org/occurrences/): a book covering a suite of R packages used for working with biological occurrence data.

 Check out the `rgbif` [paper][] for more information on this package and the sister [Python][pygbif] and [Ruby][gbifrb] clients.